ng-Classic/ng-classic/devtools/CONTRIBUTING.md

 Before you submit an issue, please search the issue tracker, maybe an issue for your problem already exists and the discussion might inform you of workarounds readily available.

 We want to fix all the issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
-In order to reproduce bugs we will systematically ask you to provide a minimal reproduction scenario by providing a project which breaks Angular DevTools.
+In order to reproduce bugs we will systematically ask you to provide a minimal reproduction scenario by providing a project which breaks Angular ClassicDevTools.
 Also make sure that you list:

-- version of Angular DevTools used
+- version of Angular ClassicDevTools used
-- version of Angular used
+- version of Angular Classicused
 - 3rd-party libraries and their versions
 - and most importantly - a use-case that fails